 The Grind Cafe hold the secret to the perfect full English.
 Images Max Hawley.

 A Sheffield Sunday tradition is to load up a rucksack and head out into the Peaks.
 The sprawling landscapes and rejuvenating fresh air is enough to wipe away any linger of the night before and the views are simply phenomenal.
 A gentle family-friendly walk can be found on the Monsal Trail, an old railway viaduct perfect for walking or cycling across.
 For those with more ‘sisu’, get off the beaten track and explore one of the many jagged faces, such as Bamford Edge.
 As you reach the ascent, breath in the remarkable views of Hope Valley and Ladybower reservoir below.

 Remarkable views are all yours in the Peak District.
 Image Max Hawley.

 If architecture is more up your street, follow our Sheffield Architecture Walking Tour.
 Sheffield is renowned for its wealth of Modernist and Brutalist buildings, we’ve put together some of our favourites in this guide.

 Maybe graffiti is more your thing?
 Spend the afternoon wandering the snickets and alleys around the city and get yourself some Insta-worthy pics.

 Work by street artist Phlegm adorns many buildings in Sheffield and the world.
 Image Max Hawley.

-With the perfect combination of busy city and awesome countryside we couldn’t think of a better place to live.
+With the perfect combination of a busy city and awesome countryside, we couldn’t think of a better place to live.
 Welcome to Sheffield, we hope you enjoy your stay!